A survey is an effective tool for collection information for decision-making activities. Consider using surveys with some of the following people:

 - random classrooms

-Tabulate the data.
-If you're conducting a survey, you'll need to organize the information that is collected.
+Tabulate the results.
+If you're conducting a survey, you'll need to organize and interpret the results.
 You may use a tally sheet or electronic spreadsheet.
 Keep in mind that more complex questions will lead to more involved methods of calculation.
-Close-ended questions (multiple choice, short answer) are the easiest to score, but may not provide the information you need.
+Close-ended questions are the easiest to score, but may not provide the information you need.
 Weight the information you will gain with the time it will take for organization and analysis.

 Check Your Understanding